 The one with the cheeses . . . or wedges . . . or little pieces of pie.
 Call them what you will.
 Trivial Pursuit was conceived on 15 December 1979, when photo editor Chris Haney got together with sportswriter Scott Abbott over a brand new Scrabble brand crossword game.

-Trivial Pursuit was launched in 1981 and finally provided a game for those of us who knew more about useless topics than any human being had a right to.
+The game was launched in 1981 and finally provided an outlet for those of us who knew more about useless topics than any human being had a right to.

 Each of the spaces on the board was one of six colours, corresponding to a category of question – Geography (blue), Science and Nature (green), Sports and Leisure (orange), History (yellow), Entertainment (pink) or Arts and Literature (brown).